VeinSyct/Electronic-Cash-Supply/README.md

 The electronic cash supply library allows the assbly of the electromic cash or ecash supply source.

-The electronic cash supply source separated (divided) among the approving entitiea.
+The electronic cash supply source separated (divided) among the approving entities.

 To supply electronic cash, it required the approving entities to agree on the borrowers request to create the ecash loan.